 On the Water: Snook season ends as tarpon season begins

-With the close of April, it brings an end to snook season and May begins the kick-off to tarpon season.
+As we kick off the month of May, it brings an end to snook season and the beginning of tarpon season.
 Although there really is no official season for tarpon fishing, most agree that the height of great tarpon fishing begins in May.

-As snook season came to a close, anglers reported good numbers of undersized fish, some oversized and a few in the legal slot.
-Many anglers catching slot or keeper fish report they are safely releasing them to help the snook population continue to rebound.
-Large snook, including several over 40 inches, were caught and released during last weekend’s Fingers O’Bannon Invitational Memorial Snook Tourna-ment held at Cabbage Key.
+As snook season came to a close, many fishermen are reporting good numbers of undersized fish, some oversized, and a few in the legal slot.
+Many anglers catching slot or keeper fish report they are safely releasing them to help the snook population rebound rather than take them home for dinner.
+Snook season will reopen Sept.
+1.

-For tarpon, live baiting with Atlantic thread herring, pinfish, mullet, hand-picked shrimp and small crabs, or casting artificials including flies are good options – the best bite is often early and late in the day.
-Areas where tarpon were reported included off the northeast side of Bokeelia in Charlotte Harbor, in the Sound from Tarpon Bay on Sanibel all the way north to Fosters Point on Captiva, in depths from 6 to 11 feet, and south of Rocky Channel.
-Off the beaches from mid-Fort Myers Beach north to Captiva also held concentrations of schooling tarpon.
-If you cannot get live bait, fresh mullet, ladyfish and catfish tails are also great choices fished on bottom.
+For tarpon, live baiting with Atlantic thread herring and small crabs, or casting artificials, including flies, were good options early in the week until the winds disrupted things.
+Over the windy times, the better bet to hook a tarpon was to anchor up in known tarpon areas and fish cut bait on bottom.
+Areas where tarpon were reported included off the west side of Bokeelia in Charlotte Harbor, in the Sound from Tarpon Bay on Sanibel all the way north to Fosters Point on Captiva, in depths from 6 to 15 feet, and south of Rocky Channel between Pineland and Captiva Pass.
+For cut bait, fresh mullet, ladyfish and catfish tails are great choices.

-If you have a fishing report or for charter information, please contact us at 239-283-7960, on the Web at www.fishpineisland.com or email: firstname.lastname@example.org
+If you have a fishing report or for charter information, please contact us at Gulf Coast Guide Service at 239-283-7960, on the Web at www.fishpineisland.com or email email@example.com

 Have a safe week and good fishin’.